j-sims/isitinyapi/README.md

 Currently, only a single endpoint ('/') is provided, which returns all `sysctl` keys and the outputs of all commands specified in the `config.json` file.

 ## Installation
+Installing the service requires the root user and modifications to the crontab and to the apache config file.

 ### Single Node or All Nodes?
 If the data that is needed can be collected from a single node then the installation can be performed on one node.
 However, if the data needed is from each node then the installation will need to be performed on all nodes.